Logo opportuniIaly

 News

+A multifaceted talent, he moved seamlessly across architecture, design, art and communication, combining major works with an extensive output in furniture and exhibition design.
 After graduating in Architecture from the Politecnico di Milano in 1919, he embarked on a career spanning more than sixty years, redefining the concept of design as a modern, shared form of expression capable of engaging with the world.

 In the 1920s, he began collaborating with Richard Ginori, where he transformed ceramic production by merging artistic vision with industrial processes.
 In 1928 he founded Domus, destined to become an international reference point for debate on architecture and design.
 Through its pages, Ponti promoted a cultural and industrial vision of modern Italy—open to international exchange and driven by innovation.